 If an author identifies in the manuscript, per the instructions to authors, that the manuscript is funded by a funder that requires deposit of the manuscript in PubMed Central, such as the NIH or the AHA, the publisher will deposit the manuscript in PMC on behalf of the author.
 It remains the legal responsibility of the author(s) to confirm with the funder the provenance of their manuscript for purposes of deposit.

 The Journal of the American Heart Association (JAHA) is an Open Access journal published by AHA.
 Because it is Open Access using an author pays model, if the author’s paper is accepted the author pays for publication costs.
 The author also keeps copyright and the AHA has a license to publish the article.
 Articles are deposited in PubMed Central upon publication.

-- What data outputs will the research generate and what data will have value to other researchers?
+- What data outputs will the research generate?

 - When will the data be shared?

 - Where will the data be made available?